 \subsubsection{The Partial Information Decomposition}

-The partial information decomposition (PID) framework, introduced by Williams and Beer \cite{williams2010nonnegative}, proposes that the information a set of predictor variables $X$ contains about a target $Y$ can be decomposed into various terms representing synergistic information (available only in the joint state of the variables), unique information (exclusively contained in a single predictor variable), and redundant information (shared among multiple predictor variables).
-In their seminal work, Williams and Beer \cite{williams2010nonnegative} utilized the PID to demonstrate that three-way mutual information is the difference between synergistic and redundant information, with negative values indicating the prevalence of synergistic effects.
+The partial information decomposition (PID) framework, introduced by Williams and Beer \cite{williams2010nonnegative}, proposes that the information a set of predictor variables $X$ contains about a target $Y$ can be decomposed into various terms representing synergistic information (available only in the joint state of the predictor variables), unique information (exclusively contained in a single predictor variable), and redundant information (shared among multiple predictor variables).

-The PID is constructed by defining the types of information sources that can be built from predictor variables.
 For instance, given two predictor variables $X_1$ and $X_2$, the information they carry about $Y$, denoted $I(\{X_1, X_2\}; Y)$, can be decomposed as follows:

 where $\Pi(\{X_i\};Y)$ represents the unique information carried by $X_i$ about $Y$, $\Pi(\{X_1, X_2\};Y)$ denotes the synergistic information available only from the joint state of the variables, and $\Pi(\{X_1\}\{X_2\}; Y)$ represents the redundant information about $Y$ shared by $X_1$ and $X_2$.
 To construct information sources from an arbitrary set $S$ of predictor variables, one should consider redundancies among all possible combinations of subsets of $S$.
 However, note that the redundancy among a set $a$ and a set $b$ reduces to the unique information of $a$ if $a \subseteq b$.